-In March 2009, the Commission and the appropriate Commission Advisory Committees adopted an updated four-year transportation improvement program (TIP) for Southeastern Wisconsin, as required by the U.S. Department of Transportation.
-The program was set forth in a Commission document titled A Transportation Improvement Program for Southeastern Wisconsin: 2009-2012.
+In February 2011, the Commission and the appropriate Commission Advisory Committees adopted an updated four-year transportation improvement program (TIP) for Southeastern Wisconsin, as required by the U.S. Department of Transportation.
+The program was set forth in a Commission document titled A Transportation Improvement Program for Southeastern Wisconsin: 2011-2014.
 The new program was developed with the assistance of the Wisconsin Department of Transportation staff and through the cooperation of various local units and agencies of government in the Region, including the Cities of Kenosha, Milwaukee, and Racine and the Counties of Milwaukee and Waukesha as the operators of special mass transportation systems in their respective areas.

-The 2009-2012 TIP identifies all highway and mass transportation projects in the two transportation management areas of the Region, the Milwaukee transportation management area, which includes Milwaukee, Ozaukee, Washington, and Waukesha Counties, and the Kenosha-Racine-Walworth transportation management area, programmed for implementation during the three-year period with the aid of U.S. Department of Transportation funds administered through the Federal Highway Administration and the Federal Transit Administration.
+The 2011-2014 TIP identifies all highway and public transportation projects in the two areas of the Region, the Milwaukee area, which includes Milwaukee, Ozaukee, Washington, and Waukesha Counties, and the Kenosha-Racine-Walworth area, programmed for implementation during the four-year period with the aid of U.S. Department of Transportation funds administered through the Federal Highway Administration and the Federal Transit Administration.

-The 2009-2012 TIP was amended 11 times during 2010, adding or revising a total of 186 projects.
-The total potential investment in transportation improvements and services over the programming period is about \$3.78 billion.
-Of this total, \$1.81 billion, or about 49 percent, is proposed to be provided in Federal funds; \$1.40 billion, or about 37 percent, in State funds; and \$447 million, or about 12 percent, in local funds.
-Proposed expenditures for 2011 total about \$739 million.
+The 2011-2014 TIP was amended nine times during 2011, adding or revising a total of 110 projects.
+The total potential investment in transportation improvements and services over the programming period is about \$3.17 billion.
+Of this total, \$1.81 billion, or about 50 percent, is proposed to be provided in Federal funds; \$1.14 billion, or about 36 percent, in State funds; and \$453 million, or about 14 percent, in local funds.
+Proposed expenditures for 2012 total about \$894 million.
 A cost summary for these projects is shown in Table 26.

 In order to provide a basis for a better understanding of the types of transportation improvements proposed to be undertaken in the Region, projects have been grouped into nine categories: 1) highway preservation, or reconstruction of existing facilities to maintain present capacities; 2) highway improvement, or reconstruction of existing facilities to increase present capacities; 3) highway expansion, or construction of new facilities; 4) highway safety; 5) highway-related environmental enhancement projects; 6) highway improvement off the Federal aid system; 7) transit preservation; 8) transit improvement; and 9) transit expansion projects.
-Figure 32 reflects graphically the proposed expenditures in 2011 for these nine project categories for each of the two transportation management areas.
+Figure 32 reflects graphically the proposed expenditures in 2012 for these nine project categories for each of the two transportation management areas.
 At least three of the expenditure patterns apparent from this figure deserve comment:

-- A significant proportion of financial resources is to be devoted to the preservation of the existing transportation facilities and services in the Region, about 66 percent.
-This allocation of resources is especially notable considering that virtually none of the funding for routine highway maintenance activities-snow plowing, ice control, grass cutting, power for street lighting, and litter pick-up-is included in the TIP. - The expenditures for highway improvement to increase present highway capacities total approximately \$80 million, or 11 percent of total expenditures.
-This compares to the \$281 million programmed for expenditures on highway preservation, or about 38 percent of total expenditures.
-No funds in the 2009-2012 TIP, as amended, are programmed in 2011 for highway expansion.
+- A significant proportion of financial resources is to be devoted to the preservation of the existing transportation facilities and services in the Region, about 55 percent.
+This allocation of resources is especially notable considering that virtually none of the funding for routine highway maintenance activities-snow plowing, ice control, grass cutting, power for street lighting, and litter pick-up-is included in the TIP. - The expenditures for highway improvement to increase present highway capacities total approximately \$309 million, or 35 percent of total expenditures.
+This compares to the \$254 million

-COST SUMMARY OF PROJECTS WITHIN 2011 OF THE 2009 THROUGH 2012 TRANSPORTATION IMPROVEMENT PROGRAM BY TRANSPORTATION MANAGEMENT AREA, COUNTY, AND FUNDING SOURCE
+COST SUMMARY OF PROJECTS WITHIN 2012 OF THE 2011 THROUGH 2014 TRANSPORTATION IMPROVEMENT PROGRAM BY TRANSPORTATION MANAGEMENT AREA, COUNTY, AND FUNDING SOURCE